Let’s get something straight right away. Google doesn’t hate your site. Just like it doesn’t love other sites it ranks highly in the SERPs.

 Your Site Is Not Responsive

-Taking a look at the data that Google provides will show you how many people are using their phones for search over their PC.
+Taking a look at the data that Google provides will show you how many people are using their phones to search over their PC.
 This means that your site has to be responsive and mobile-friendly for Google to want to rank it.

 There are a couple of things that hurt your ability to rank when it comes to mobile.
 The first is that the page is not responsive.
-It should be able to transform itself to the screen of a phone and not look like the desktop version.
+It should be able to transform itself into the screen of a phone and not look like the desktop version.

 That would be unusable for most people and they will back out as soon as they see it doesn’t respond.